isabelc/zp-planet-lookup/readme.txt

 == Changelog ==

+= 1.4 =
+* New - Removed form title filter because it is no longer needed with ZP 2.0.

 = 1.3.2 =

 * Fix - Fixed a bug with the updater.
 Nothing changed in the code base.